amandewatnitrr/django-tutorial/chapter-6.md

   ![](/imgs/Screenshot%202023-04-21%20at%205.20.13%20AM.png)

 - The `project` model has one-to-one relation with the `profile`.
-So, we will add a owner field to the `Project` model, we do it as follows:
+Also, we will add a new table for skills as well.
+So, we will add a owner field to the `Project` model and `Skill` tables as well, we do it as follows:

   `models.py` - `projects` app